-Sonny Lewis anchors the Owens volleyball coaching staff for the 17th time in 2017 as he closes in on win No. 600.
-He has compiled a 585-189 record during his tenure, which has never seen a losing season.
-In OCCAC play, he has registered a 178-14 record and enters the 2017 season with a 28-match winning streak in conference play.
+Sonny Lewis anchors the Owens volleyball coaching staff for the 18th time in 2018, garnering win No. 600 back on 9/16/17.
+He has compiled a 625-190 record during his tenure, which has never seen a losing season.
+In OCCAC play, he has registered a 194-14 record and enters the 2018 season with a 44-match winning streak in conference play.

-Over the past three seasons alone, Lewis has led Owens to a 115-23 record overall, including a 40-2 record in OCCAC play.
-In the past two years, the program won back-to-back OCCAC championships, a pair of Region XII District F tournament titles and made two appearances in the NJCAA Division II National Tournament.
+Over the past four seasons alone, Lewis has led Owens to a 155-24 record overall, including a 56-2 record in OCCAC play.
+In the past three years, the program has won three OCCAC championships in a row, a trifecta of Region XII District F tournament titles and made three appearances in the NJCAA Division II National Tournament.
 From 2010-12, he led Owens to a 124-25 record overall and a 35-1 record in OCCAC play.

 In 2016, Lewis led Owens to a 41-5 record overall and a 14-0 mark in OCCAC play.
 The team spent four weeks, or all of October, ranked No. 2 in the nation, which was the highest ranking in the program's history at the Division II level.
 The team won 16 straight matches from Oct.
 7 through Nov.
 17. In the postseason, Owens won the Region XII District F championship and advanced to the NJCAA Division II Final Four before finishing third in the nation.